-- 123. As noted in the last Follow-Up Report, the measures put in place since the Fifth Follow-Up Report, have dealt with the continuing efforts of the FIU to achieve effective operations and implement a supervisory regime for DNFBPs through identifying and registering listed business, commencing an on-site inspection function and enforcing AML/CFT requirements.
+115. As noted in the last Follow-Up Report, the measures put in place since the Fifth Follow-Up Report, have dealt with the continuing efforts of the FIU to achieve effective operations and implement a supervisory regime for DNFBPs through identifying and registering listed business, commencing an on-site inspection function and enforcing AML/CFT requirements.
 While these measures have been put in place, some of them are problematic, such as the supervisory function of the FIU which from the start has posed an enormous challenge given resources and the number of listed businesses.
-It is also noted that there is no initiative with regard to measures for ensuring that criminal elements are not involved in the ownership or management of private members clubs which conduct casino operations. - 124.
-Statistics have been submitted in relation to MLAT requests, international exchange of information, on-site AML/CFT inspections, and money laundering investigations, cash seizures, restraint orders and STR reporting.
-These demonstrate continuing implementation in the areas of international co-operation and the functions of the law enforcement authorities and the Central Bank. - 125.
-As noted in the last follow-up report, developments with the Credit Union Bill have slowed and it is still outstanding.
+It is noted that measures for ensuring that criminal elements are not involved in the ownership or management of private members clubs which conduct casino operations are to be considered.

+116. Statistics have been submitted in relation to MLAT requests, international exchange of information, on-site AML/CFT inspections, and money laundering investigations, cash seizures, restraint orders and STR reporting.
+These demonstrate continuing implementation in the areas of international co-operation and the functions of the law enforcement authorities and the Central Bank.

+117. As noted in the last follow-up report, developments with the Credit Union Bill have slowed and it is still outstanding.
 This is particularly important in relation to supervision for compliance with AML/CFT obligations for credit unions.
 Finally while a confiscation/forfeiture regime with regard to terrorist financing has been legally established, there is need to demonstrate implementation.

-126. With regard to the level of compliance with the Key and Core Recommendations Trinidad and Tobago is fully compliant with five Key Recommendations R.3, R.26, R.35, SR.I, SR. IV and SR.V.
-Based on the above report, Trinidad and Tobago is not fully compliant with nine Key and Core Recommendations, R.1, R.4, R.5, R.10, R.23, R.36, R.40, SR.II and SR.III.
-While the majority of the outstanding deficiencies linked with the examiners' recommended measures can be considered minor those related to R.5, R.23 and SR.III are not and these Recommendations can be considered to be partially compliant.
-Based on the foregoing it is recommended that Plenary consider placing Trinidad and Tobago in the first stage of enhanced follow-up and that an appropriate letter by the Chairman of the CFATF be sent to the authorities and Trinidad and Tobago be required to report back to the Plenary in May 2014.
+118. As a result of the measures implemented above Trinidad and Tobago is now fully compliant with SR. III and Rec.
+21. At present, eight Core and Key Recommendations R.3, R.26, R.35, R. 40, SR.I, SR. III, SR. IV and SR.V can be considered fully compliant.
+While the majority of the outstanding deficiencies linked with the examiners' recommended measures for the Core and Key Recommendations can be considered minor those related to R.5, R. 13 and R.23 are not and these Recommendations can be considered to be partially compliant.
+Additionally, deficiencies in R. 9, R. 12, R. 16, R. 24, R. 29, R. 31 and SR. VI should also be considered with regard to the Plenary decision that all members in the follow-up process should complete their reform measures by November 2014.
+Based on the foregoing it is recommended that Trinidad and Tobago be required to report back to the Plenary in November 2014.